Creating A Budget and Sticking To It

-I use my previous monthly budget to set up my new monthly budget.
+I used my previous monthly budget to set up my new monthly budget.
 I know what bills need to be paid each month (power, water, phone…), and those items are the first on my list.
 I also plan for the holidays and special events that we might have going on for that month.
-For example, December (presents, wrapping paper, party food), Easter, Mothers Day, Fathers Day, Vacation Time…..
+For example, December (presents, wrapping paper, party food), Easter, Mother’s Day, Father’s Day, Vacation Time…..

-Make your budget realistic and plan ahead for birthdays and vacation.
+Make your budget realistic and plan ahead for birthdays and vacations.

 3. Use Cash

 Use cash when possible.
-When all of the cash is gone then the spending has to stop.
+When all of the money is gone, then the spending has to stop.

 4. Eliminate Credit Cards

 This one can be hard.
 I personally have not eliminated my credit cards.
-I have two cards and I keep one of the cards paid in full each month and the other card I make a monthly payment.
-I am working on paying this card off in full but it is taking me awhile to do so.
-If I need to use my credit card during the month (I only use it during emergencies) then I try to only use the card I keep paid in full.
-Just keep paying on that card and you will eventually get it paid off! 🙂
+I have two cards, and I keep one of the cards paid in full each month, and I make a monthly payment for the other card.
+I am working on paying this card off in full, but it is taking me a while to do so.
+If I need to use my credit card during the month (I only use it during emergencies), then I try to only use the card I keep paid in full.
+Just keep paying on that card, and you will eventually get it paid off!

 5. Be a Wise Shopper

 Clip coupons- Coupon shopping can save you money, especially if the store has double coupon days.